j-lag/octomap/README.md

 FIXME later:
-When resolution is high (-res 0.01) the botleneck change: octomap::OccupancyOcTreeBase<octomap::OcTreeNode>::updateNode Next optimisation should be done there.
+When resolution is high (-res 0.01) the bottleneck change: octomap::OccupancyOcTreeBase<octomap::OcTreeNode>::updateNode Next optimisation should be done there.